Towards strong uniformity for isogenies of prime degree: Introduction

-\begin{question} \begin{enumerate} \item \textbf{Uniform boundedness.} For a fixed number field $k$, is the set of primes $p$ which arise as the degree of a non-CM $k$-rational isogeny as one varies over all elliptic curves over $k$ a finite set?
-If so, can we determine this finite set? \item \textbf{Strong Uniform boundedness.} For a fixed positive integer $d$, is the set of primes $p$ which arise as the degree of a non-CM $k$-rational isogeny as one varies over all elliptic curves over \emph{all number fields $k$ of degree} $d$ a finite set?
+} of primes $p$ which arise as the degree of a non-CM $k$-rational isogeny as one varies over all elliptic curves over $k$ a finite set?
+If so, can we determine this finite set? \item \textbf{Strong Uniform boundedness.} For a fixed positive integer $d$, is the set\minor{1}{

+} of primes $p$ which arise as the degree of a non-CM $k$-rational isogeny as one varies over all elliptic curves over \emph{all number fields $k$ of degree} $d$ a finite set?
 If so, can we determine this finite set? \end{enumerate}

 \end{question}

 The second question is motivated by the analogous question for torsion points instead of isogenies.
 This analogous question was known as the Strong Uniform Boundedness Conjecture for torsion and is now a theorem due to Merel \cite[Theorem 2]{merel1996bornes}.